Current system status: Live

 The guidance documents can be accessed at the links below:

-- reporting guidance on DefCARS functionality: Guidance on DefCARS functionality – Version 13.1 published February 2025 (PDF, 1.63 MB, 24 pages)
+- reporting guidance on DefCARS functionality: Guidance on DefCARS functionality – Version 13.2 published November 2025

 Notification templates for Qualifying Sub Contract (QSC) assessments